psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 Winchester, Saturday, July 13.

 At our Assizes, which began on Tuesday last, the following prisoners were capitally convicted, and received sentence of death, viz.
 Wm.
 Dedman and Wm.
 Marshall for sheep stealing; Wm.
-Waterman for breaking open the shop of Mr. Hooper, silversmith in this city and stealing silver plate;and John Fox for breaking open the dwelling-house of Mr. Adams at Portsea.
+Waterman for breaking open the shop of Mr. Hooper, silversmith in this city and stealing silver plate; and John Fox for breaking open the dwelling-house of Mr. Adams at Portsea.
 They are since all reprieved.
 David Tyrie, for carrying on a treasonable correspondence with the enemy, is to be tried under a special commission, at the Castle of Winchester, on the 10th of August next, for which purpose one of the Judges is to return here, after finishing the other business of the circuit.
 John Fulker, for stealing lead from the summer-house of Freemantle Park, near Kingsclear, is to be transported to Africa for seven years, and James Cant. his accomplice, to suffer three months imprisonment.
 Jacob Joel, for vending counterfeit half-pence at Portsmouth, is fined 20 *l.* and to suffer six months imprisonment.
 Richard Elliott and Martha Jordan, for stealing money, four gold rings, and sundry wearing apparel, from Mrs. Dudman and Mr. Collins of Andover, are be privately whipt, and to suffer twelve months imprisonment.
 Robert Geary and Mary Weston, for thefts, are to imprisoned six months each.
 Peggy Murray, Mary Crabb, Michael Woodward, Matthew Townsend, Mary Webb, Pamela Webb, and Robert Parless, for sundry felonies, were acquitted.
 Thomas Tandy, convicted at a former Assizes for stealing a considerabie sum of money from his master, Mr. Morgan of Gosport, is to remain in gaol according to former orders.
 ```

 ## An Aside — Mr John Graham